Milton Nascimento: Clube da Esquina

+At the Festival Internacional da Canção, 1967.

 In the early stages of his career, Nascimento played in two samba groups, Evolussamba and Sambacana.
 He would also play in the group W's Boys alongside Wagner Tiso in Três Pontas.
 In 1962, he recorded his first song "Barulho de Trem."
 A year later, in 1963, he moved to Belo Horizonte, where his friendship with Lô Borges led to the Clube da Esquina ("street corner club") movement.
 Members included Beto Guedes, Toninho Horta, Wagner Tiso, and Flávio Venturini, with whom he shared compositions and melodies.
 One composition was "Canção do Sal", which was first covered by singer Elis Regina in 1966, and led to a television appearance with Nascimento.
 The collective, as well as some others, released Clube da Esquina in 1972.
 Several hit singles were also released.

 In 1967, he entered the Festival Internacional da Canção after Agostinho dos Santos had sent in three of his tracks to the search committee.
 He placed second with "Travessia" ("Bridges") and was able to score a three-album contract with Creed Taylor who had been in attendance.
 He moved to the United States to record with Taylor, beginning with the album Courage in 1969.